-- Upgrading of Informal Settlements - Rural settlement development - Affordable Rental Housing (project at Feasibility stage) - Access to basic services (informal Settlement upgrading project) - Rectification of defective houses - · Release of state land for human settlements development - Housing Assistance for Destitute and Vulnerable People (Homeless women, elderly persons, people with disabilities, Child-headed households for the whole of O. R. TAMBO) - Housing Assistance for Military Veterans accelerating housing provision whilst improving skills levels, SMME's and providing social amenities.
-Key among other strategies that should be taken into consideration is bridging finance to ensure that all income levels have access to housing.
-The municipality is not accredited by the Department of Human Settlements; therefore, it does not enjoy a developer status.
-There are capacity constraints that are being experienced in the public sector in general, especially around the issues of project management.
-Consideration should be made by both the municipality and the provincial department to make a provision out of the capital budget for operational expenses for planning, engineering, project management and social facilitation to ensure efficient delivery in the short term.
+- Upgrading of Informal Settlements - Rural settlement development - Affordable Rental Housing (project at Feasibility stage) - Access to basic services (informal Settlement upgrading project) - Rectification of defective houses - ▶ Release of state land for human settlements development - ▶ Housing Assistance for Destitute and Vulnerable People (Homeless women, elderly persons, people with disabilities, Child-headed households for the whole of O. R. TAMBO) - Housing Assistance for Military Veterans

-2.7.2.
+2.10.1.
 Housing

-The Municipality is planning to develop its housing sector plan for 2023/24 financial year; which at its core will be aimed at enhancing existing housing delivery mechanisms and move towards effective delivery taking into consideration both infrastructure and economic development.
-Among other things, focus must be given to
+The Municipality is being assisted by OR Tambo District Municipality to develop the Housing Sector Plan for 2023/24 financial year; which at its core will be aimed at enhancing existing housing delivery mechanisms and move towards effective delivery taking into consideration both infrastructure and economic development.
+Although the Municipality only plays the role of beneficiary administration and management, focus must be given to accelerating housing provision whilst improving skills levels of SMME's and providing social amenities.